 BILLING:

 City shall provide billing and bill collection services for Residential Units.
 Within twenty-one (21) days of the end of each month during which collection services are provided by Contractor hereunder, Contractor shall submit to the City an invoice setting forth sums due by the City to Contractor for services rendered under this Agreement for the prior month.
 City shall remit to Contractor payment for such services within thirty (30) days after receipt of invoice.
 Past due invoices shall bear interest at the highest rate permitted by law.
-The City shall notify, in writing, and request that Contractor suspend services to any Residential Unit Customer that has failed to pay the City for Waste or Recyclables collection services, and Contractor shall have the right to suspend service to such delinquent Customer until notified by the City to resume such services.
+The City shall notify, in writing, and request that Contractor suspend services to any Residential Unit Customer that has failed to pay the City for Waste or Recyclables collection services, and Contractor may suspend service to such delinquent Customer until notified by the City to resume such services.
 The City’s franchise, billing, or administrative fees, if any, will not be included in the Contractor’s invoices to the City for services provided to Residential Units.
 The City shall include in its bills sent directly to Residential Units any City franchise, billing, or administrative fees and shall retain those fees.
+The City’s payments under this Agreement, including the time of payment and the payment of interest on overdue amounts, are subject to Chapter 2251, Texas Government Code.
+Upon written notice to Contractor, City may modify any amount due to Contractor presented by invoice to the City, if necessary, to conform the amount to the terms of the Agreement.

 Contractor shall provide billing and bill collection services for all Commercial and Industrial Unit Customers including Light Commercial Customers, that use Polycarts, Dumpsters, Compactors, or Roll-Off Bins.
 Within 21 days of the end of each month during which collection services are provided by Contractor hereunder, Contractor shall submit an invoice to each Commercial and Industrial Customer.

 Contractor shall include in its invoices to the Customer the City’s franchise fee of ten percent (10%) (“Franchise Fee”) for Commercial and Light Commercial Customers that use Polycarts or Dumpsters, along the City’s franchise fee of 15 percent (15%) for Industrial Compactors or Roll-Offs.
 The Franchise Fee payments actually received by Contractor from Customers shall be paid by the Contractor to the City within thirty (30) days after the last day of the month of Contractor’s actual receipt of such monies.
 The rates set forth in Schedule A for Commercial, Light Commercial, and Industrial Units include the City’s Franchise Fee.
-The rates set forth in Schedule A for Residential Units DOES NOT include the City’s 10% franchise feeThe Franchise Fee shall not be added to and/or be assessed upon any state or local sales tax or other governmental fees, such as the state of Texas disposal fee, or the Franchise Fee itself.
+The rates set forth in Schedule A for Residential Units DOES NOT include the City’s 10% franchise fee.
+The Franchise Fee shall not be added to and/or be assessed upon any state or local sales tax or other governmental fees, such as the state of Texas disposal fee, or the Franchise Fee itself.

 Invoices sent to Commercial, Light Commercial and Industrial Unit Customers by Contractor shall be paid within thirty (30) days after receipt of such invoice by Customer or in accordance with each individual contract between Customer and Contractor, if any.
 All past due invoices shall bear interest at the highest rate permitted by law.
 Contractor may suspend service to any Customer that is delinquent in payment directly to Contractor.
 If Contractor suspends service to a Customer for failure to timely pay Contractor’s invoices, Contractor has the right to charge a service reactivation fee and/or finance charges or late payment fees if such service to the Customer is reinstated.